Nationals vs. Blue Jays Player Props Betting Odds

 MLB Props Today: Toronto Blue Jays

-- Kevin Gausman (9-8) will take the mound for the Blue Jays, his 26th start of the season.
+- The Blue Jays will send Jose Berrios (9-9) to the mound for his 27th start this season.

-- Gausman has pitched five or more innings in three straight games and will look to extend that streak.
+- Berrios has two starts in a row of five innings or more.

-- He has seven appearances with no earned runs allowed in 25 chances this season.
+- He has five appearances this season with zero earned runs allowed out of his 26 chances this season.

 |Opponent